 This creamy sweet potato soup recipe is simple to make, silky, comforting, and delicious!
 It's great for making ahead/leftovers.

-As well as being tasty, this soup is easily adaptable.
-You can make it vegan, vegetarian, or dairy-free with a few simple tweaks.
-It's nice and thick, and its sunny color will brighten up a chilly day.
+I'm all about cozy soups during the winter, and it's even better if they're hassle free to throw together.
+As well as being extremely tasty, this sweet potato soup is easily adaptable.
+You can make it vegan, vegetarian, or dairy free with a few simple tweaks.

-In a soup pot, sauté the onion and celery, then stir in the garlic, followed by the broth, sweet potatoes, and smoked paprika.
+In a large pot sauté the onion and celery, then stir in the garlic, followed by the broth, sweet potatoes, and smoked paprika.
 Bring the soup to a boil, then reduce the heat and simmer until the sweet potatoes are tender.
-Blend the soup (using an immersion or regular blender), then stir in the heavy cream and sour cream.
-Season with salt & pepper as needed.
-(Full ingredients & instructions are in the recipe card below)

 - Feel free to use all/some/none (or even extra!) of the heavy cream and sour cream.
 This recipe is easy to tweak to your tastes.
 Or make it a sweet potato soup with coconut milk.